Friday

 12:00 – 12:45 pm Lunch - Box Lunch is available for a fee

-Why We Need the Rage Filled Goddesses with Susan Foster - If we allow ourselves to explore the dark, or shadow, side of our psyches, archetypal images of the dark, or “fierce,” goddesses of ancient times can emerge.
-These goddesses carry a primordial energy of destruction of systems and paradigms that no longer serve us, as well as the power to create new structures that align with justice.
-By tapping into the repository of fierce energy carried by these goddesses, men and women can work together to create a more just society.
+Why We Need the Rage Filled Goddesses with Susan Foster - If we allow ourselves to explore the shadow side of our psyches, archetypal images of the ancient dark, or fierce, goddesses can emerge.
+These deities embody a primordial energy capable of destroying systems and paradigms that no longer serve us, while simultaneously holding the power to create new, justice-aligned structures.
+The dark goddesses demonstrate a sacred rage that can motivate us to take action against injustice.
+Tapping into this repository of fierce energy will empower people of all genders to collaborate in building a more equitable society.
 In the Cleveland Room

 Lady Liberty League (LLL) is a non-profit organization dedicated to defencing the religious freedom and fighting discrimination against Pagans, Wiccans andother Earth-Centered faith traditions.
 They were founded in 1985 by Selena Fox abd is headquarted in Wisconsin.
 They provide education, couseling, referrals, and advocacy for those facing religious prejudice.